HIPAA Compliance¶

 When deploying NornicDB:

-- Self-Hosted: You are the covered entity
+- Self-Hosted — You are the covered entity; NornicDB is software you operate

-- Cloud-Hosted: Ensure BAA with cloud provider
+- Cloud-Hosted — Ensure you have a BAA with your cloud provider (AWS, GCP, Azure)

 Compliance Checklist¶